mdekstrand/cs533-web/glossary.md

     Writing a computation so that mathematical operations are done across entire arrays at a time, rather than looping over individual data points in Python code.

 Unbiased estimator
-    An estimator whose expected value is the population parameter.
+    An {term}`estimator` whose expected value is the population parameter.

 :::